5jt/primes/primes.md

 0000000110b
 ```

 The above illustrates an important development practice.
-Iversonian languages pioneered the [REPL](https://en.wikipedia.org/wiki/REPL "Wikipedia".
+Iversonian languages pioneered the [REPL](https://en.wikipedia.org/wiki/REPL "Wikipedia").

-!!! note "Develop an algorithm by experiments in the REPL not on one but a _list_ of values."
+> Develop an algorithm by experiments in the REPL not on one but a _list_ of values.

 We can use the internal function `0N!` to instrument our function and observe intermediate values.